truenas/documentation/static/includes/TNDataCollection.md

 &NewLine;

-The protocol for system data collection uses the same TCP ports as HTTPS (*443*) and passes through most firewalls as an outgoing web connection.
+The protocol for system data collection uses the same TCP ports as HTTPS (443) and passes through most firewalls as an outgoing web connection.
 If a firewall blocks the data collection or the data collection is disabled, there is no adverse impact to the TrueNAS system.

 When **Usage collection** is disabled, anonymous usage statistics consisting only of the software version and total system capacity (e.g. TrueNAS SCALE 24.04.0, 55 TB) are still collected.
-No information about system configuration and usage is collected.
+Information about system configuration and usage is not collected.

-When enabled, non-sensitive system data is transmitted to iXsystems.
-This data is used to identify the quality and operational trends in the fleet of TrueNAS systems used by the entire community.
-The collected data helps iXsystems identify issues, plan for new features, and determine where to invest resources for future software enhancements.
+When enabled, non-sensitive system data is transmitted to iXsystems. iXsystems collects this data and uses it to identify the quality and operational trends in the fleet of TrueNAS systems used by the entire community, to identify issues, plan for new features, and determine where to invest resources for future software enhancements.

 The non-sensitive system data collected is clearly differentiated from sensitive user data that is explicitly not collected by TrueNAS.
 This table describes the differences: